 Side effects do not usually happen straight away.
 They may develop during treatment or in the days or weeks after treatment finishes.
-Sometimes side effects get worse for a time after you have finished radiotherapy before they get better.
-There may also be a small risk of side effects that are long-term or that only start months or years after radiotherapy.
+Sometimes side effects get worse for a time during and after you have finished radiotherapy before they get better.
+There may also be a risk of side effects that are long-term or that only start months or years after radiotherapy.

-It is difficult to predict exactly how you will react to treatment.
+It is difficult to know exactly how you will react to treatment.
 Your team will explain what to expect.
 Always tell them if you have side effects during or after radiotherapy.
 They can give advice and support to help you cope.

-- the area of your body being treated – you may find it helpful to read information about the cancer type you have
+- the area of your body being treated

 - the type of radiotherapy you have